idealparable/BibleQ/DidLazarusWriteJohn.md

 Here's the list of main examples I see a lot or otherwise are important main categories to understand the types of "parts fallacies:"

-- **Parts fallacy:** My term for the whole category of both the fallacies of composition and division. (**Arguing from particular to universal or from universal to particular, or any combination** of those, **including from particular to majority, minority to majority, majority to minority, etc.**)
+- **Parts fallacy (or error):** My term for the whole category of both the fallacies of composition and division. (**Arguing from particular to universal or from universal to particular, or any combination** of those, **including from particular to majority, minority to majority, majority to minority, etc.**)

 - **Composition fallacy:** "Something true of a part is true of the whole." **(Particular to universal.)** Backwards Statistics would be a subtype of this, as are the others below other than Division.
 This can include positive **(some, to all)** or negative **(some not, to none)**.